-1.3 Live Microsoft Teams sessions are recommended for smaller group sessions e.g. for assessment work live Q&A, for social peer to peer sharing or for lecture follow up.
-Lecturers should provide some clear guidance on how students can ask questions and interact in their session to help everyone access sessions.
+1.3 Live Microsoft Teams sessions are recommended smaller group sessions e.g. for assessment work live Q&A, for social peer to peer sharing or for lecture follow up.
+Lecturers should provide some clear guidance on how students can ask questions and interact in their session to help everyone to access sessions.

-1.4 All staff should be trained in online lecture delivery ahead of the 2020/21 academic year.
-This should ideally cover the best possible technology, sound quality, updating of materials, making materials accessible and presentation tips.
+1.4 All staff should be trained in online lecture deliver ahead of 2020/21 covering the best possible technology, sound quality, updating of materials, making materials accessible, and in presentation tips.

 1.5 The University currently runs a peer observation pairs scheme (POP), which looks to ensure teaching standards across the University.
-The POP scheme should continue with focus on observation of online delivery for the 2020/21 academic year to ensure standards and recommendations from this report are delivered consistently across teaching at HAU.
+The POP scheme should continue with focus on observation of online delivery for 2020/21 academic year to ensure standards and recommendations from this report are delivered consistently across teaching at HAU.

-1.6 Students have strongly indicated that lecture slides without voice notes or transcripts are less than desirable.
-All lectures should include a clear voice over and if there are exceptional circumstances, full notes/transcripts may be an option.
+1.6 Students have a strongly indicated that lecture slides without voice notes or transcripts are less than desirable.
+All lectures must include a clear voice over, and if there are exceptional circumstances, full notes/transcripts may be an option.